mecid/mecid.github.io/_posts/2021-07-28-confirmation-dialogs-in-swiftui.md

     Text(message)
 }
 ```

+> To learn more about the benefits of *ViewBuilder* closures in SwiftUI, take a look at my ["The power of @ViewBuilder in SwiftUI"](/2019/12/18/the-power-of-viewbuilder-in-swiftui/) post.

 I love the new *confirmationDialog* view modifier and the level of flexibility it provides to customize the user experience in our apps.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!